are54/are54.github.io/menu/research.md

 "New Perspectives on Homeownership Tax Incentives," with Benjamin H. Harris and C. Eugene Steuerle.
 Tax Notes (December 23, 2013): 1315-32.

-"The Benefits of the Mortgage Interest and Property Tax Deductions," with Benjamin H. Harris
+"The Benefits of the Mortgage Interest and Property Tax Deductions," with Benjamin H. Harris.
+Tax Notes (August 26, 2013): 947.